+07 b.
+Renovation for imminent resale (Flip)

-Properties that sell for the purpose of renovation and resale may be rejected if certain conditions are present.
-These are often the first of two sales of a property within a short period of time.
-The first sale may have received little if any public promotion.
-There is typically a substantial improvement between the transactions.
-When the property has a level of transformation that creates a comparison issue between the property that sold and what is represented by the upcoming assessment, the sale should be rejected.
-Assessors must support that the sale is not a typical price for the market, the property was substantially improved between sales, and the property has been relisted or sold a second time.
+Properties that sell for the purpose of renovation and resale may be rejected if certain conditions are present:

+- This reject code is for the first of two sales of a property within a short period of time. - This sale may have received little if any public promotion. - There is substantial improvement between the transactions.

+Assessors must also support that:

+- The sale is not a typical price for the market (e.g. supporting sales data). - The property was substantially improved between sales. - The property has been relisted or sold a second time.